 Use an Arm-Band!!!
 This was my most recent discovery and the impetus for creating this blog post in the first place.
 Why?
 Because then I don’t need shorts/pants with good pockets and for me, the ultimate freedom is working out while wearing short-shorts (like square-cut swim shorts) OR wearing leggings.
 BUT THESE THINGS DONT HAVE POCKETS.
 So the only option I’ve found that works for me is to put the phone in an armband and this has proven to be the BEST solution!
 If I need to take the phone out of the armband to take a video of something, it’s very easy to do it.
 (Putting it back in takes a moment longer though.)

-My personal favorite is an Arm-Band + Bluetooth headphones
+So my personal favorite is an Arm-Band + Bluetooth headphones

 As you saw coming from the above, an arm-band in combination with bluetooth headphones that have the hooks that go over the ears is what I’ve found so far to be the best.
-It costs less than $50 for this solution, so it’s not even very expensive!
+It costs less than $50 for this solution so it’s not even very expensive!
 This allows me the freedom to wear as little as possible, including shorts or leggings that don’t have pockets, yet I still get to listen to my music.
 My biceps are not limited whatsoever and even when doing bicep curls with the armband on, I don’t feel it bothering me ever.

 Anyway, hope that helps!
 What are some of the favorite ways YOU listen to music?

-Update: The biggest benefit I’ve found is that to using an armband to carry my phone is that, when I’m at the beach, my backpack full of exercise equipment could be far away from me, but I’m not worried if someone steals that bag, because my phone is always on me.
+The biggest benefit I’ve found is that to using an armband to carry my phone is that, when I’m at the beach, my backpack full of exercise equipment could be far away from me, but I’m not worried if someone steals that bag, because my phone is always on me.
 This is actually huge and provides a lot of peace of mind because the phone is arguably the most valuable and useful device that I own.
 So anyway, just wanted to let you know!